 There is a lot to love about this quote.
-I like how Mr. Wajert uses “misguided” to modify academics but not plaintiffs.
+I like how Mr. Wajert uses “misguided” to change academics but not plaintiffs.
 Academics are given a gentle pass for their foolishness.
 Can product liability lawyers be misguided too?

 Flaws in Subsequent Remedial Measures Rule

 The irony is that personal injury lawyers often argue, like Mr. Wajert says, that corporations usually will change the design even if such a change were admissible because they want to avoid future litigation risk and negative publicity.
-But there is actually a more compelling reason why corporation might ignore the implications of it being used against them in a lawsuit: it is the right thing to do.
+But there is actually a more compelling reason corporations might ignore the implications of it being used against them in a lawsuit: it is the right thing to do.
 This is exactly why Bayer issued a recall for Yaz when they realized Yaz caused blood clots, strokes, DVT, heart attacks, and gallbladder injuries.
 What?
 That never happened?
 Okay.
-Bad example.
-But I do think a lot of manufacturers in product liability cases recall or redesign a product and would do so regardless of the legal implications because they believe the safety of their customers is more important than some adverse verdict at trial which may well be insured.
+Poor example.
+But I think a lot of manufacturers in product liability cases recall or redesign a product and would do so regardless of the legal implications because they believe the safety of their customers is more important than some adverse verdict at trial which may well be insured.

-Anyway, this opinion does have some implications for product liability lawyers filing defective design lawsuits.
+Anyway, this opinion has some implications for product liability lawyers filing defective design lawsuits.
 If the subsequent remedial measure is the driving force in your case, there may be wisdom in dropping the negligence count and just proceeding on strict liability if you think your state will follow the path the Iowa Supreme Court took in this case.

 You can find the full opinion in Scott v.
 Dutton-Lainson Company here.